 Planting cover crops is about like seeding for grass.
 In fact, it’s exactly like seeding grass.
 You’re going to work the soil, seed it, lightly cover it or rake it, and keep it moist until they begin growing….

-- Remove any existing vegetation and till up the soil about 3″ down.
+- Remove any existing vegetation and work the soil up about 3″ down.

 - Sprinkle the seed evenly over the garden bed.
 Incorporate your kids in this step.
 Let them help you throw the seed down.
 This isn’t an exact science, after all….